 - 1. The committee must consist of at least four members, of whom three (including the Chair) must hold regular Graduate faculty status.
-It is also recommended that the committee have at least one member outside the student's graduate program. - 2.
-The intent is that there will be significant overlap between members of the Ph.D.
-Final Dissertation Committee and the Preliminary Examination Committee. - 3.
+It is also recommended that the committee have at least one member outside the student's graduate program.
+"Regular" status refers to UMBC Graduate Faculty, so this constraint ensures sufficient and sufficiently senior UMBC representation. - 2.
+The intent is that there will be significant overlap between members of the Preliminary Examination Committee and the Ph.D.
+Final Dissertation Committee, but these Committees are sometimes different (e.g., due to direction changes or availability). - 3.
 The Ph.D.
 Preliminary Exam Scheduling Form must be submitted at least thirty (30) calendar days prior to the examination date.
 A preliminary examination held without prior submission of this form will be considered invalid and the Application for Candidacy will not be processed.